 Meanwhile, a group of former x-men, led by Kitty Pryde, consider joining Tian, having barely survived a mass-attack from an army of Nimrod Sentinals.

 In Other Media

-Xorn appears in the first installment of this video game as an alternative costume for Magneto.
+- Xorn appears in the first installment of the Marvel Ultimate Alliance video game series as an alternative costume for Magneto.

 - Xorn's helmet appears as an item in Marvel Heroes.